Tage Thompson: Playing career

+International play

+Thompson represented the United States at the 2025 IIHF World Championship, where he recorded six goals and three assists in ten games.
+During the 2025 IIHF World Championship final he scored the game-winning overtime goal against Switzerland and helped Team USA win their first gold medal since 1933.

 Personal life

-Thompson's father is former NHL player and current head coach for the Bridgeport Islanders, Brent Thompson.
+Thompson's father, Brent Thompson, is a former NHL player and current assistant coach for the Anaheim Ducks.
 At the time Tage was born, Brent was a member of the Phoenix Coyotes organization.
 His mother, Kimberly Oliver Thompson, hails from Phoenix, Arizona.
-His younger brother, Tyce attended Salisbury Prep School, played for the Dubuque Fighting Saints in the USHL and was drafted by the New Jersey Devils.
+His younger brother, Tyce is a forward for Barys Astana of the Kontinental Hockey League (KHL).

 Thompson is a Christian.
-He and his wife have one son.
+He is married with three children.